thennen/counting-molecules/README.md

 `Helicene_example`, `APT_example` and `APT_2_example` are three example scripts that generate the figures in [the ArXiv article](arxiv.org/abs/).

+Steps to reproduce:

-The data files they analyze can be downloaded from this [figshare repo](https://doi.org/10.6084/m9.figshare.19217556).
+1. Download the data files from this [figshare repo](https://doi.org/10.6084/m9.figshare.19217556) into the examples folder.
+2. Run the individual script files in the examples folder to generate the output summary.

 ## Versioning